Research Director, Inria

 - On TCP performance in heterogeneous networks, Summer Research Institute, Lausanne, July 2002 (slides).

-- Karyna Gogunska: Co-supervised with Guillaume Urvoy-Keller.
+- Karyna Gogunska.
+Co-supervised with Guillaume Urvoy-Keller.
 Started in October 2016.
+Graduated in December 2019.
 Funded by the UCN@SOPHIA Labex.
-Thesis title: Empowering Virtualized Networks with Measurement As a Service (MaaS).
+Thesis title: On the Cost of Measurements in Virtualized Networks (Dissertation).

 - Luigi Vigneri.
 Co-supervised with Thrasyvoulos Spyropoulos.
 Started in April 2014.
+Graduated in July 2017.
 Funded by the UCN@SOPHIA Labex.
-Thesis title: Vehicles as a Mobile Cloud: Leveraging mobility for content storage and dissemination.
+Thesis title: Vehicles as a Mobile Cloud: Leveraging mobility for content storage and dissemination (Dissertation).

 - Riccardo Ravaioli.
 Co-supervised with Guillaume Urvoy-Keller.
+Started in October 2012.
 Graduated in July 2016.
 Funded by the UCN@SOPHIA Labex.
 Thesis title: Active Inference of Network Neutrality (Dissertation).

 - Amir Krifa.
+Started in May 2008.
 Graduated in April 2012.
 Thesis title: Towards better content dissemination applications for Disruption Tolerant Networks (Dissertation).

 - Imed Lassoued.
+Started in September 2008.
 Graduated in December 2011.
 Funded by the ECODE FP7 project.
 Thesis title: Adaptive Monitoring and Management of Internet Traffic (Dissertation).

 - Karim Sbaï.
 Co-supervised with Walid Dabbous.
+Started in June 2007.
 Graduated in October 2010.
 Funded by the ITEA Expeshare project.
 Thesis title: Architecture for data sharing in mobile wireless networks (Dissertation).

 - Mohamad Jaber.
 Co-supervised with Philippe Nain.
+Started in October 2007.
 Graduated in October 2011.
 Funded by the French ministry and supported by the CMON ANR project.
 Thesis title: Internet traffic profiling and identification (Dissertation).

 - Mohammad Malli.
 Co-supervised with Walid Dabbous.
+Started in September 2003.
 Graduated in September 2006.
 Thesis title: Revisiting Internet Topology: Application-Centric Approach (Dissertation).

 - Victor Ramos.
 Co-supervised with Eitan Altman.
 Graduated in December 2004.
 Thesis title: Reliable and robust transmission of multimedia contents over the Internet (Dissertation).